Seltzer/onetime-sublime/README.md

 - Highlight today:
   - Needs to update in other situations (e.g. when 'Today' is clicked)
   - Decide on appearance
-- Favourites filtering:
-  - Should reset when changing tabs
-  - Should be hidden when it doesn't apply to current tab
-  - Should be disabled for Search / BAU tabs
 - Remove manifest.json URLs if possible